Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 # App Issues
 (list updates daily)

+### Add context depended default values

+In order to make the input of the data by the user easy, we could preset some parameters by default.
+For instance, nanotemper usually use uM as concentrations and K as temperature.
+This unit should be preselected but allowed to change them if necessary.

 ### Record view not working due to missing values

 Several elements appear to have no default values which causes the record view to result in an internal error page rather than rendering the record view.